kyclark/tiny_python_projects/book.md

 optional arguments:
   -h, --help  show this help message and exit
-$ ./fryer.py you
+$ ./friar.py you
 y'all
-$ ./fryer.py Fishing
+$ ./friar.py Fishing
 Fishin'
-$ ./fryer.py string
+$ ./friar.py string
 string
 $ cat tests/input1.txt
 So I was fixing to ask him, "Do you want to go fishing?"
 I was dying to go for a swing and maybe do some swimming, too.
-$ ./fryer.py tests/input1.txt
+$ ./friar.py tests/input1.txt
-So I was fixin' to ask him, "Do y'all want to go fishing?"
+So I was fixin' to ask him, "Do y'all want to go fishin'?"
 I was dyin' to go for a swing and maybe do some swimmin', too.
 ````